gordyt/docker-zcs-dev-machine/README.md

 ### home-zimbra

 This directory is mounted into the `zcs-dev` container as `/home/zimbra`.
-This follows the convetions described in the `README` file of [zm-build](https://github.com/Zimbra/zm-build).
+This follows the conventions described in the `README` file of [zm-build](https://github.com/Zimbra/zm-build).
 You can checkout the various Zimbra git repositories that you are working with in their and all that will be preserved when you restart the container.